Academic Basketball Club

-Why is it significant that we are videotaping every game at the four camps (the new Midwest Scholar Showcase at Case Western Reserve on June 14-16, too) plus MOS videotapes at the WCE events?
+Why is it significant that we are videotaping every game at the two “mandatory camps plus games being videotaped at All-Academic / WCE showcases and Hoop Group camps?
 Because coaches are going to ask you for video – you want to send them a highlight video so you can attract their attention within their 150-second attention-span.
 They will ask for a full game video once you have their attention.
 Because they are familiar with pretty much every player at each of these camps, so seeing you play against known players is the right way for you to present yourself (rather than from a hs game which they have no way of knowing what the competition level is or the game situation).

 And the last week of July has the Hoop Group Academic 2 camp which, like the All-Academic Camp and Academic superbowl, is going to be pretty much essential to all academic student athletes which are not among the 1000 D1 players invited to the NCAA’s new Live Period NCAA Academy.
 I will be at camps to speak to players and parents.